Deflating for Spring: Managing Pressure as Ambient Temps Rise

 1. Identify the "Cold" Pressure Specification

-Avoid using the "Max PSI" listed on the tire sidewall as your operating pressure.
-That number represents the maximum pressure the tire can hold under its maximum load.
+Avoid using the "Max PSI" on the tire sidewall.
+That number is the structural limit for maximum load.
 Instead, find the manufacturer’s recommended pressure on the tire information placard, usually located on the driver’s side door jamb.

 2. Timing is Everything

-The term "Cold Tire Pressure" refers to tires that have not been driven for at least three hours or have been driven less than one mile at moderate speed.
+"Cold Tire Pressure" refers to tires that have not been driven for at least three hours.
 We recommend checking your pressure first thing in the morning, before the sun has had a chance to heat the tire casings.

 3. Use a Reliable Digital Gauge

-Analog "pencil" gauges can be inconsistent, sometimes varying by 3–5 PSI due to friction or age.
+Analog "pencil" gauges can be inconsistent, sometimes varying by 3–5 PSI due to internal friction or age.
 For safety-conscious drivers, we suggest using a high-quality digital gauge or a portable inflator with a built-in digital sensor.
-High-precision tools generally aim to align with accuracy standards such as those outlined in NIST Handbook 44, which helps ensure the reading you see matches the reality inside the tire.
+High-precision tools generally aim to align with accuracy standards such as those outlined in NIST Handbook 44.

 4. The "Short Burst" Bleeding Technique